Covington, Indiana: Education

 The Covington Community School Corporation consists of one elementary school, one middle school, and one high school, all located within Covington.

 The town has a public library, a branch of the Covington-Veedersburg Public Library.

 Contemporary life

 The Covington Business Association sponsors the town's Apple Festival, which happens each autumn around the town square.

-The City of Covington maintains a robust park and trail system.
+The City of Covington maintains a park and trail system.

 Transportation

 Interstate 74 passes by the south edge of Covington, traveling east toward Indianapolis, Indiana, and west toward Champaign, Illinois.
 U.S. Route 136 passes through the middle of town, traveling west toward Danville, Illinois, and east toward Veedersburg.